 The sanctions regime and low energy prices threaten to undo much of what Putin has accomplished.
 His withdrawal from Syria was smart in the face of such challenges.
 So long as those two conditions remain, Russia will remain beleaguered.
 Putin has done much with little; he may find a way through those yet.
 But he is threading the needle.
 Time will tell whether his mastery of geopolitics pays dividends.

-This article originally appeared at Geopolitics Made Super, March 16, 2016.
+This story first appeared at Geopolitics Made Super, March 16, 2016.